LytixDev/tomatoshell/README.md

 #### Dependencies

 - `git` - to download the source code (required at install).
 - `bash` - shell scripting language.
-Is installed by default on 99% of distros.
 - `alsa-lib` - audio support for linux.
-Is installed by default on 99% of distros.
+Almost certain to be installed already.
+- `bc` - arithmetic.

 #### Optional dependencies
 - `gawk/awk` - for arithmetic on log file.
-Is installed by default on 99% of distros.
 - `figlet` - for cool text using the `-f` argument.
 - `pulseaudio and mpv` - better playback of alarm.
 - `notify-send` - sends notification when a session is ended.
 A notification deamon is also needed for this.